chrisvanmeer/at-hashi-demo/README.md

 ## Step 3 - Provision the instances

-**You can either provision the instances locally with Multipass, or in the AWS cloud with Terraform.
-You decide.**
+You can either provision the instances locally with Multipass, or in the AWS cloud with Terraform.
+You decide.
 If you want to provision with Multipass, go for step 3a.
 If you want to provision with Terraform, go for step 3b.
+**Beware that you must choose the one or the other, do not execute 3a AND 3b.**

 ### Step 3a - Multipass